metzger-chambon/metzger-chambon.github.io/README.md

 ✅ Every time you open or push to a PR → Vercel builds the branch and gives you a live preview URL ✅ Merging to main deploys to your production site

+# Adding new datasets

+To add new dataset, you need to create a `json` file in `public/data/studies` repository.
+It must follow the schema described in `shared/schema.ts`.
+Then the name of the `json` file must be added to the list `index.json` in `public/data/studies` repository.
+The order of the list is the order in which the studies will be shown in the website.